top of page

 ABOUT

-The firm takes its name from the famous “Blue Marble” photo captured during the 1972 Apollo 17 space mission.
-That picture reminds us that we all share this tiny blue marble: humans need to think and act accordingly as we make decisions affecting everything around us.
+The firm is named after the iconic “Blue Marble” photograph taken during the 1972 Apollo 17 mission, serving as a reminder that we all inhabit this small blue planet and must consider our impact on it.
 As Leonardo da Vinci said, "Learn how to see.
 Realize that everything connects to everything else."

-“Strategy” is our watchword.
-We are big-picture thinkers, and we use our innovative vision to successfully navigate challenges on behalf of our clients.
+“Strategy” is our guiding principle.
+We are visionary thinkers who leverage our innovative approach to effectively tackle challenges for our clients.

 Chris Heyde - Founder/CEO